Blackstone LaunchPad Sprints

 The LaunchPad Sprints programme was set up to give budding student entrepreneurs a crash course in real life entrepreneurship and idea initiation.
 The programme is open to Trinity students both on the undergraduate and postgraduate level.
 For more details and for a specific breakdown of the timetable please see below.

-The application deadline for 2017 is Tuesday June 27th.
-Individuals will be notified in regard to their application the following week.
-To register for your place on the 2017 Sprints programme please make sure you've first signed up to LaunchPad on Ideator (which will be used during the Sprints programme) and register your place here on EventBrite.
+To register, please revisit this page again, as the link to register will be shared here.
+Individuals are generally notified in regard to their application the following week.
+To register for your place on the 2017 Sprints programme please make sure you've first signed up to community page 'Blackstone LaunchPad powered by Ideator' (which will be used during the Sprints programme).

 TERMS & CONDITIONS / FAQs